Tunisian (or Afghan) crochet can be best described as a hybrid technique between crochet and knitting, which produces a dense, thick, yet soft fabric.

 - Relax your tension.

-- Make a few initial rows with either the Reverse Stitch, the Double Stitch, or lace.
+- Make a few initial rows with the Reverse Stitch, the Double Stitch, or lace.
 All these stitches do not curl, so, they will flatten your work.
-Yeay!
+Yay!

 - Add a border after you are done with your Tunisian project.
-Sometimes, a few rows of regular crochet will make the trick!
+Sometimes, a few rows of regular crochet will do the trick!

 Why is My Tunisian Crochet Slanting?